Inside the Calfornia Home Where Tiger Woods Grew Up

 News broke on Feb.
 23, that Tiger Woods was involved in a single-car accident and transported to Harbor-UCLA Medical Center.
 According to his agent, Mark Steinberg, the golfer “suffered multiple leg injuries” and had to undergo surgery.

-Woods resides in Jupiter, Florida, but was in the Los Angeles area to host his annual Genesis Invitational golf tournament.
+Woods resides in Jupiter Island, Florida, but was in the Los Angeles area to host his annual Genesis Invitational golf tournament.
 He was also filming with Discovery’s Golf TV for the past two days.
 Authorities confirmed that the crash occurred at the border of Rolling Hills Estates and Rancho Palos Verdes, which isn’t too far from Woods’ childhood home.
 Here’s more on that.

 Where Tiger Woods grew up